 - Works on all skin conditions and all ages.

-- Essential oil blend moisturizes the scalp.
+- The essential oil blend moisturizes the scalp.

 - Gentle on kids’ scalps.